SharathPROG/Matplotlib/README.md

 ![](images/pieplotactual.png)

 Next, let's create a box plot.
 Matplotlib is great for generating statistical visualizations.
 Box plots are created from descriptive statistics from a dataset.
 For our box plot, we want to be able to visualize the descriptive statistics for the vote shares in all fifty states + Washington, D.C. of Hillary Clinton and Donald Trump in 2016.
 The line in a box plot is the median, and the box forms the interquartile range, or the 25th and 75th percentile.
 Outliers are shown as dots.
+More information about box plots can be interpreted and their purpose can be found [here](https://www.statisticshowto.com/probability-and-statistics/descriptive-statistics/box-plot/).

-To do this, we start by creating a new box plot dataframes for both democrat and republican data in 2016.
-These will form each of our boxes.
+To do this, we start by creating new box plot dataframes for both democrat and republican data in 2016.
+Data in these dataframes will form each of our boxes.
 We also need to create again a Voteshare variable.
 Hopefully by now, you're starting to get the basic feel for how to slice a subset of a dataframe to create a new dataframe that then can be used to build a matplotlib visualization.

 After create the new dataframes, we set these dataframes equal to two variables, x1 and x1.
 These are then set equal to a data variable.
 We can then use that data variable to plot the boxplot!
 In the "extra stuff" section, we add grid lines in order to better visualize the plots.
-You also may notice some tricky formating under labels.
+You also may notice some tricky formatting under labels.
 We use the plt.xticks() function to assign labels to both box plots on the x axis.
 Now let's plot!

 ```
 # Create box plot to compare the democrat verses republic state voter share values in 2016